mazr0405-collab/Scryfall-Downloader/README.md

 1 An Offer You Can't Refuse (SNC) 464 *F*
 1 Arcane Signet (CMM) 367 *F*

 Open the HTML file and paste it.
 Allow your browser to download multiple files.
+Files will be stored to your download folder.